-Private: 5,332 MWh savings achieved (16% of forecast) based on 30 projects

-- Public: 3,508 MWh savings achieved (33% of forecast) based on 29 projects - At the end of Q1 2020, RCx had achieved 9.4 gross GWh in savings, or 20% of the annual goal of 48.3 GWh.
-Another 44.3 GWh are forecasted to complete by end of year, putting the program on track to overachieve EOY goal. - Of the five program options, Virtual Commissioning (VCx) has contributed the most savings year to date, with 3.8 GWh. - The VCx team is using AMI data to remotely identify business and public sector customers affected by the COVID-19 shelter-in-place order, whose energy usage data does not reflect reduced operations, and then reaching out to provide assistance.
+- Private: 15,304 MWh savings achieved (54% of forecast) based on 73 projects - Public: 6,289 MWh savings achieved (59% of forecast) based on 44 projects - By the end of Q2 2020, RCx had achieved 21.6 net GWh in savings, or 45% of the annual goal of 48.3 GWh. - Of the five program options, Virtual Commissioning (VCx) has contributed the most savings year to date, with 8.1 GWh. - During Q2, the VCx team used AMI data to remotely identify business and public sector customers affected by the COVID-19 shelter-in-place order, whose energy usage data did not reflect reduced operations.
+They successfully assisted over 30 customers with operational adjustments, resulting in an estimated 900,000 kWh in energy savings for those customers (primarily schools and libraries).